yiisoft/form/docs/hint.md

 ### Custom hint text

-To configure a custom hint text, we simply change it in the widget, taking the previous example the code would be the following:
+You can use custom hint text when calling the widget:

 ```php
 <?php